Blacklisting Employees: What Situations Lead to It and How to Access the List?

 ramachandrak62

-As Mr. Kannan says, there are no such lists available.
+Dear Ms. Avita, as Mr. Kannan says, there are no such lists available.
 There is no term as "blacklisted" used for employees or workers.
 It is a business term used for companies or suppliers who do not perform to expectations.

 Each company will have its own service conditions, rules of conduct, standing orders, work practices, company policies, disciplinary matters, etc. Keeping this as a base, if any employee violates these, it can be termed as an act of misconduct.
 In such cases, advisory letters, warning letters, show-cause notices, chargesheets are issued, inquiries are conducted, and punishment orders are given.
-The type of letters depends on the authority who issues and the discretion of the managements.
+The type of letters depends on the authority who issues them and the discretion of the management.

 Based on this, you may have your own list of misconducts (as you say, blacklisting!) and take appropriate actions.